 546709 dated Dec.
-1, 1997, affirms 546539 dated Oct.
+1, 1997; aff'g 546539 dated Oct.
 30, 1996.

 The bona fides of the buying agency relationship have been substantiated.
 The alleged agent acted at all times as a bona fide buying agent.
 In addition, the buying commissions are not included in the price actually paid or payable.
 The submitted manufacturer's invoices reflect the price actually paid or payable by the importer without the commissions.
 The agents' invoices indicate that the invoice amounts include the buying commissions.
-Since the manufacturer's invoice accurately reflect the price actually paid or payable without the commissions are not included in the commissions, the buying commissions are not included in the appraised value.
+Since the manufacturer's invoice accurately reflects the price actually paid or payable without the commissions, the buying commissions are not included in the appraised value.

-547087 dated July 30, 1998, modifies 545519 dated June 30, 1994.
+547087 dated July 30, 1998; modifies 545519 dated June 30, 1994.